bytebl33d/bytebl33d.github.io/blog/endpoint-detection-lab.md

 ![](/assets/images/homelab/mde-xp_cmdshell-log.png)

 At this point, nothing is particularly suspicious.
-We’re technically just using built-in MSSQL functionality.
-So MDE has not created any alerts just yet.
+We’re technically just using built-in MSSQL functionality, and since `xp_cmdshell` is a legitimate feature, it doesn't always trigger an immediate "High" severity alert.
 Let's step it up a notch and try to run a few more commands.

 Since we’re running as a service account, we often inherit _spicy_ local privileges that pair very nicely with classic Potato attacks.
 So naturally, the next logical move is to try uploading a Netcat binary to the target, because subtlety is overrated.

 ![](/assets/images/homelab/mde-nc.png)

 As expected, this attempt gets **immediately nuked** by MDE.
 The binary is signatured, Defender clocked it instantly, and the dream is over before it even started.
+The file was deleted before it could even be executed.

 ![](/assets/images/homelab/mde-nc-incident.png)

 Let’s pivot to something a little more stealthy and use a custom reverse PowerShell cradle.

 !!!info
-This PowerShell cradle is a small adaptation to one of the public cradles on [PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) to avoid signature detections.
+This PowerShell cradle is a small adaptation to one of the public cradles on [PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) to avoid basic AMSI triggers.
 !!!

 ```console